syldrew/LightBnB/README.md

 ### For Database

-1. go look into .env.example file
-2. create your own .env and fill out the database credentials to connet to a database
+1. Fill out the database credentials to connet to a database in database.js
-3. run command `\i seeds/seeds/02_seeds.sql`
+2. run command `\i seeds/seeds/02_seeds.sql`
-4. run command `\i migrations/01_schema.sql`
+3. run command `\i migrations/01_schema.sql`

 ## Project Structure